CAR T-Cell therapy in China

 Profile: Engaged in tumor immune cell therapy research and development and inspection and testing for 8 years, participated in the publication of 15 SCI papers in internationally renowned journals, participated in the compilation of 1 Chinese and English books; applied for 9 national invention patents.

-What is the cost of CAR T-Cell therapy in China?
+CAR T-Cell therapy cost in China

-What is CAR T-Cell therapy?
+What Is CAR T-Cell Therapy?

 Chimeric antigen receptor T-cell therapy, often known as CAR T-cell therapy, is a ground-breaking immunotherapy that has completely changed the way that cancer is treated.
 It gives patients with certain cancers hope that were previously seen as incurable or with few therapeutic alternatives.